Eagle County moving to Stage 1 fire restrictions Friday

 Move comes a day after small fires broke out along I-70

-The decision, made in a weekly Tuesday meeting among local and regional fire managers, comes just a day after a string of small fires broke out on the north side of Interstate 70 from Avon to Edwards.
+The decision, which came out of Tuesday’s weekly meeting among local and regional fire managers, comes just a day after a string of small fires broke out on the north side of Interstate 70 from Avon to Edwards.

+White River National Forest managers are also making the move to Stage 1 restrictions starting Friday.

-The spot fires shut down the interstate’s westbound lanes for more than an hour Monday as crews worked the scene.
+Monday’s spot fires shut down the interstate’s westbound lanes for more than an hour as crews worked the scene.

-What sparked the wildland fires just after 12:30 p.m. remains under investigation by the Colorado State Patrol.
-Tracy LeClair with the Eagle River Fire Protection District said Monday that it’s possible that a dragging chain or hot brakes on a semi-tractor-trailer sparked the dry grasses alongside the 5-mile stretch of the interstate where the fires broke out.
+What sparked the small grass fires after 12:30 p.m. remains under investigation by the Colorado State Patrol.
+Tracy LeClair with the Eagle River Fire Protection District said Monday that it’s possible that a dragging chain or hot brakes on a semi-tractor-trailer sparked the dry grasses alongside the 5-mile stretch of the interstate.

 Small fires closer to Edwards threatened homes in the Singletree subdivision.

-Temperatures around western Colorado are smashing historic highs this week, and there isn’t much relief in sight in the short-term forecast and in the long-term outlook for the summer, said Michael Charnick, a meteorologist with the National Weather Service in Grand Junction.
+Temperatures around western Colorado are smashing historic highs this week, and there isn’t much relief in sight in the long-term outlook for the summer, said Michael Charnick, a meteorologist with the National Weather Service in Grand Junction.

-LeClair said there are numerous factors that go into moving into fire restrictions.
+LeClair said numerous factors go into fire restrictions.
 It’s a science of evaluating the energy release components of all live and dead fuels to potential fire intensity combined with weather conditions.

-Toward the end of the week, some isolated clouds may make an appearance in the mountains, Charnick said, but those clouds aren’t forecast to bring any rain.
+Toward the end of the week, some isolated clouds may make an appearance in the mountains, but those clouds aren’t expected to bring any rain.
 There’s also a risk that some of those clouds could bring dry lightning, LeClair said.

 The restrictions that will be implemented and remain in place until further notice are: